wesbarnett/trappeua/README.md

 GROMACS.
 That said, it is up to the user to ensure that the parameters are correct and that simulations are set up according to the methods presented in the papers above.
 There are several other papers out there with more parameters for different types of molecules - I haven't implemented those yet.
+This current implementation only includes linear and branched alkanes and alcohols.
 Be sure to check out the [TraPPE website](http://siepmann6.chem.umn.edu/trappe/index.php).

 ## A few notes